cortex-lab/phy/design/merge-workflow-feedback-plan.md

 Similarity selections, including selected rows hidden by filtering.

 ## Implementation sequence

+This sequence records the original implementation plan.
+Future maintenance should target the affected behavior and regression requirements rather than repeat it.

 1. Re-read the current code and specifications; record the gesture/operation table for both modes, including reference and last-member cases.
 Add focused failing